Reporting a sexual offence

 Many people do not report sexual assaults to the police.
 There is no time limit for reporting a sexual assault; some people come forward years later.
 However, the sooner you report a crime, the easier it can be for the police to investigate and find evidence to support your case.
 Note that if you change your mind, you can withdraw your complaint to the police.

 Speaking to the police

 Victims have a number of reporting options to consider, including:

 - notifying the police of the assault, to provide them with information about an offender or an offence;

 - notifying the police of the offence so that information may be recorded, in case a full statement might be made in future; and

 - requesting that a Centre Against Sexual Assault (CASA) conduct a forensic medical examination to collect evidence; then the victim can defer their decision about whether or not to report the assault.

 The first priority for police officers is to take care of the victim.
 If immediate medical attention is required, police officers should send the victim via ambulance to the nearest hospital emergency department and notify the forensic medical examiner and the nearest CASA.
 If a child is involved, police officers must notify the Victorian Government Department of Families, Fairness and Housing.

-After any injuries have been tended to, a police officer from the Sexual Offences and Child Abuse Investigation Teams (SOCIT).
-A police officer (who is usually the same sex as the victim) will ask the victim for some brief details about what happened (e.g. the time and place of the incident, the number of offenders, a description of the offender(s), and details of any weapons used or threats made).
+A victim/survivor can report the crime to a detective from one of the Sexual Offences and Child Abuse Investigation Teams (SOCIT).
+A police officer (who is usually the same sex as the victim) will ask the victim for some details about what happened (e.g. the time and place of the incident, the number of offenders, a description of the offender(s), and details of any weapons used or threats made).